Richard Rorty: Biography

+According to Eduardo Mendieta "Rorty described himself as a 'postmodern bourgeois liberal', even if he also attacked the academic left, though not for being anti-truth, but for being unpatriotic.
+Rorty’s Zen attitude about truth could easily be confused for a form of political relativism—a Machiavellian type of politics."

+Rorty's last works, after his move to Stanford University concerned the place of religion in contemporary life, liberal communities, comparative literature and philosophy as "cultural politics."

-Shortly before his death, he wrote a piece called "The Fire of Life", (published in the November 2007 issue of Poetry magazine), in which he meditates on his diagnosis and the comfort of poetry.
-He concludes, "I now wish that I had spent somewhat more of my life with verse.
+Shortly before his death, he wrote a piece called "The Fire of Life" (published in the November 2007 issue of Poetry magazine) in which he meditates on his diagnosis and the comfort of poetry.
+He concludes:

+I now wish that I had spent somewhat more of my life with verse.
 This is not because I fear having missed out on truths that are incapable of statement in prose.
 There are no such truths; there is nothing about death that Swinburne and Landor knew but Epicurus and Heidegger failed to grasp.
 Rather, it is because I would have lived more fully if I had been able to rattle off more old chestnuts—just as I would have if I had made more close friends.
-Cultures with richer vocabularies are more fully human—farther removed from the beasts—than those with poorer ones; individual men and women are more fully human when their memories are amply stocked with verses."
+Cultures with richer vocabularies are more fully human—farther removed from the beasts—than those with poorer ones; individual men and women are more fully human when their memories are amply stocked with verses.

 On June 8, 2007, Rorty died in his home from pancreatic cancer.

 Major works

 Philosophy and the Mirror of Nature

-In Philosophy and the Mirror of Nature (1979) Rorty argues that the central problems of modern epistemology depend upon a picture of the mind as trying to faithfully represent (or "mirror") a mind-independent, external reality.
-When we give up this metaphor, the entire enterprise of foundationalist epistemology simply dissolves.

-An epistemological foundationalist believes that in order to avoid the regress inherent in claiming that all beliefs are justified by other beliefs, some beliefs must be self-justifying and form the foundations to all knowledge.
-Rorty however criticized both the idea that arguments can be based upon self-evident premises (within language) and the idea that arguments can be based upon noninferential sensations (outside language).